 FranServe also has the largest inventory of franchise companies under contract than any other organization, with more exclusive listings than any other organization, which means more opportunity for our consultants as well as profit centers from franchise financing and franchise development.
 Other advantages are:

-- The only company in the industry with a personal mentoring, mentoring workshops and on the job training program
+- The only company in the industry with a personal and group mentoring

 - The most comprehensive training program in the industry

 - The best software system and technology infrastructure in the industry

 - The most marketing services for lead generation

 We were formed in 2012.
 Though the company is relatively new our core team members and affiliated consultants have years of experience in the industry and all come from competing organizations so we know what they do well and what they don’t do well.
 That combined experience has enabled us to build and provide the most robust training and support program in our industry.

 How do you make money as a Franchise Consultant and when do I get paid?